2005–06 Netball Superleague season: Overview

 and Team Northumbria – were joined by four new teams – Celtic Dragons, Galleria Mavericks, Leeds Carnegie and Loughborough Lightning – to become the eight founder members of the Netball Superleague.
-The season started in October 2005 and was concluded in June 2006.
+The season started in October 2005 and concluded in June 2006.
 Its main sponsor was figleaves.com.
 With a squad that included Pamela Cookey, Rachel Dunn, Stacey Francis, Jess Garland, Tamsin Greenway and Geva Mentor, Team Bath won the inaugural Netball Superleague title.